InspiryThemes/realhomes-docs/docs/properties-shortcode.md

 `[properties]` shortcode comes integrated with visual composer and if you have installed and activated visual composer.

-You can view the properties element under the theme tab as displayed in screen shot below.
+You can view the properties element under the theme tab as displayed in screenshot below.

 ![RealHomes Documentation](images/other-features/vc-add-element.png)

-Now, You can use all the supported attributes visually as displayed in screen shot below.
+Now, You can use all the supported attributes visually as displayed in screenshot below.

 ![RealHomes Documentation](images/other-features/vc-shortcode-settings.png)